frenchypeanut/rockside/installation/install-rockside-engine.md

 This command download and install Rockside slave, and register it to the local instance of Rockside engine.
 More infos [here](../more-about-rockside.md#artefacts)

 This way of running Rockside Slave is super-convenient for local testing purpose, or for a single node deployment.
-Prefer manual [install](https://github.com/blockchain-studio/rockside/blob/Ethcc-release/installation/install-rockside-slave.md) if you want to run multiple instances of Rockside Slave on remote servers, for example if you node to maintain multiple different nodes.
+**Prefer manual [install](installation/install-rockside-slave.md) if you want to run multiple instances of Rockside Slave on remote servers, for example if you node to maintain multiple different nodes**.

-### Create an account and sign-up on Rockside Engine
+### Sign-up on Rockside Engine

 - Open a browser and fill your Rockside Engine Url
-- Click on sign-up
-- Fill the form
-- You can now sign-in on Rockside Engine.
-Rockside engine comes with default login for convenience.
+- Rockside engine comes with default login for convenience.
 Default user credentials are 'default_user@rockside.io' and 'password'. ⚠️ Please change password of the default user while connected ⚠️

 ### Uninstall Rockside Engine